ARM-software/lisa/doc/source/api/output.rst

     :param path: must be the path to the top-level output directory (the one containing ``__meta`` subdirectory and ``run.log``).

+WA output stored in a Postgres database by the ``Postgres`` output processor can be accessed via a :class:`RunDatabaseOutput` which can be initialized as follows:

+.. class:: RunDatabaseOutput(password, host='localhost', user='postgres', port='5432', dbname='wa', run_uuid=None, list_runs=False)

+    The main interface into Postgres database containing WA results.

+    :param password: The password used to authenticate with
+    :param host: The database host address.
+Defaults to ``'localhost'``
+    :param user: The user name used to authenticate with.
+Defaults to ``'postgres'``
+    :param port: The database connection port number.
+Defaults to ``'5432'``
+    :param dbname: The database name.
+Defaults to ``'wa'``
+    :param run_uuid: The ``run_uuid`` to identify the selected run
+    :param list_runs: Will connect to the database and will print out the available runs with their corresponding run_uuids.
+Defaults to ``False``

 Example
 -------